jkniest/hue-it-documentation/docs/README.md

 First, you'll need to [create a Phillips hue app](https://developers.meethue.com/my-apps/).

 After creating the app you'll have access to client credentials (id and secret) and an app ID.
-We need both to connect via cloud.
+We need both to connect via the cloud.
 The device id and name can be chosen as you like.

 We recommend that you'll read the basics of [OAuth2](https://oauth.net/2/)